jitendrakyadav/pgmsolutions/readme.txt

 5. In under sub-section "Delete this repository" click on "Delete this repository" button
 6. In pop-up, put your repository name again to confirm the same and then press the button.

-/*** Get/Set default branch of a repository on github.com ***/
+/*** Get/Set default-branch of a repository on github.com ***/
 1. Go to github.com and login to your account.
 2. Now click on repository for which you want to know default-branch, means now your URL must be like https://github.com/<your-user-name>/<your-repository-name>
 3. In header section, click on "Settings" tab just after "Insights" tab.
-4. In the keft menu, click "Branches" tab.
+4. In the left menu, click "Branches" tab.
 5. Here you can see/set your repository default branch.